This page was last updated 19/01/2018 and is considered up-to-date.

 On the opposite side of each chart is a box titled MVPs.
-This list is automatically generated and it, too, is based on stats from the match.
-It compares how high each player’s numbers were in relation to everyone else, and also in relation to his counterpart on the other team, and uses those comparisons to decide which four players stood out the most.
+This list is automatically generated and it’s based on stats from the match.
+It compares how high each player’s numbers were in relation to everyone else, and also in relation to his counterpart on the other team, and uses those comparisons to decide which four players appear the most prominent.
 How well each of the four players stood out is shown as a percentage (which doesn’t really have a specific meaning), while the number in brackets signifies how many times that same player has been MVP’d in the past 500 matches.
 It’s quite subjective and tends to undervalue certain roles, so the MVP box has no effect on the rankings.

-What does affect the rankings are the DPM numbers, KA/D numbers, and match results.
+What does affect the rankings are the DPM (or HPM) numbers, KA/D numbers, and match results.
 In the TF2Metrics system, players are only ever compared to the player on the other team who played the same role as them (e.g. pocket soldier, flank scout, etc).
-If a player exceeds his counterpart in either DPM (or HPM) or KA/D, he receives a silver background to his name.
-This is the first of the three distinctions you can get.
+If a player exceeds his counterpart in either DPM (or HPM) or KA/D, he receives receives what’s called a distinction.
+This is just the first of the three distinctions you can get.
 If he exceeds his counterpart in both of these stats, he secures the second type of distinction.
 If you manage to get this type of distinction, you also by definition must have got the first as well.
 The third type of distinction is awarded to every player on the winning team.
 If the match was a tie (e.g. one map each), nobody receives this distinction.
 The colour backgrounds behind each player’s name signifies how many distinctions they got in this match: white for none, bronze for one, silver for two, and gold for all three.

-Next to all the player names in the chart are a pair of numbers, one on a background that’s some shade of gold and one on grey.
-The first of these tells us how many distinctions this player has received in total from the past 500 matches (which covers about a year), and the second is his accumulated ‘experience’ from that same time-frame.
+Next to all the player names in the match charts are a pair of numbers, one on a background that’s some shade of gold and one on grey.
+The first of these tells us how much ‘success’ a player has had in total in the preceding 500 matches (which covers perhaps 10 months), and the second is his accumulated ‘experience’ from that same time-frame.
 These are the stats that are used to calculate a match’s weighting.
 The bold numbers in the same columns next to each team name give an average of all their players’ numbers.

 The reason I limit the stat pool to the last 500 matches is to help the rankings stay representative of the current scene.
 It means retired players gradually drop unceremoniously off the bottom of the list and current players aren’t held back or over-complimented by matches more than about 10 months old.
 Matches outside the most recent 500 are no longer considered ‘on-record’ since they no longer affect the rankings.

 The actual rankings list contains every player to have made an appearance in that last 500 matches.
-If they’re on a top-level team, this will be shown next to their name.
+If they’re on a top-ish level team, this will be shown next to their name.
 During off-seasons, players are generally assigned to whatever team they played on last season until the new season is about to begin.
-Further along is their region, and their peak (the highest rank they’ve had since this system began over a year ago).
+Further along is their region, and their peak (the highest rank they’ve had since this system began close to two years ago).
 The next two columns show their total experience and success.

 It’s the following two columns that decide their final score, though.
-Green shows their hit-rate – the percentage of possible distinctions they successfully secured in all their on-record matches.
-The purpose of this number is to ensure that players who don’t have many matches on-record, but were very successful in them, are still ranked quite highly.
-The pink column (which I call the mileage) takes the opposite stance – it divides a player’s total distinctions by three and adds it to their experience.
-The purpose of this is to ensure that experienced players, even if they’ve not been heavily rewarded, will still be ranked reasonably highly.
+Green shows their hit-rate – the percentage of all possible success points they successfully secured via distinctions in all their on-record matches.
+The purpose of this number is to ensure that players who don’t have many matches on-record, but were very successful in those few, are still ranked reasonably highly.
+The pink column (which I call the mileage) takes the opposite stance – it divides a player’s total success by three and adds it to their experience.
+The purpose of this is to ensure that experienced players, even if they’ve not been especially heavily rewarded, will still be ranked reasonably highly.
 This also has the effect of putting a soft cap on players from the slightly less active regions of Asia and Australia, who tend to host fewer matches all in all than Europe and North America.

 The final score looks at each of these two numbers in turn and compares them to the rest of the column.
 It counts how many players in the list have a lower hit-rate than you, and adds that to the number of players who have a worse mileage than you.
 The highest possible score is always 1000, so the result of the calculation is usually going to be modified down a bit as long as there’s more than 500 players in the list (currently there’s close to 800).

-Top-level teams are also ranked in this system, and their scores are based on the average scores of every member of the team.
+Teams are also ranked in this system, and their scores are based on the average scores of every member of the team.
 Sometimes, though (principally during the pre-season), it has to assess teams featuring players who are currently unranked.
-Until quite recently, it used to fill any empty space with just a zero, however this always ended up being way too harsh a judgement for unranked players.

-Now, unranked players are assumed to have a score of roughly 400, but the exact figure changes slightly as the list grows and shrinks.
-The way this all works is that all players, including those who don’t even have an entry on the list, are basically given a match-worth of boost to their hit-rate.
+Unranked players are assumed to have a score of roughly 250, but the exact figure changes slightly as the list grows and shrinks.
+The way this all works is that all players, including those who don’t even have an entry on the list, are given a tiny behind-the-scenes boost to their hit-rate and mileage.
 This is invisible and doesn’t show up in the list, and it has barely any effect on people who have lots of matches on-record.
-It does mean, though, that people who haven’t even got an on-record match yet start out with a de facto hit-rate of 50%, which is enough to give them a more reasonable starting score.
-If their first actual on-record match goes well, they’re probably see that number increase, but if their opening match goes badly, they’ll drop down from this initial placement.
+It does mean, though, that people who haven’t even got an on-record match yet start out with some default stats, which are enough to give them a more reasonable starting score.
+If their first actual on-record match goes well, they’ll probably see that number increase, but if their opening match goes badly, they’ll likely drop down from this initial placement.

-This ‘base score’ is also used by the projection machine (which spits out match result predictions based only on who’s playing) whenever it needs to account for a player who isn’t currently ranked.
+This ‘default score’ is also used by the projection machine (which spits out match result predictions based only on who’s playing) whenever it needs to account for a player who isn’t currently ranked.
 The way the projection machine works is it looks at the six players on each team and takes an average of all their scores.
-Each team’s average is then compared to that of the other and goes through some processes to produce a score prediction.
+Each team’s average is then compared to that of the other and then it goes through some convoluted processes to produce a score projection.

 This score projection is supposed to represent an average across all maps played.
 Over time, as I’ve taken note of themes and disparities between the machine’s predictions and real outcomes, I’ve fine-tuned the projection machine to be more accurate.
-For example, it expects matches to be closer and closer the lower the average score is between the two competing teams, while matches between absolutely world-class teams are usually expected to be reasonably decisive unless their scores are extremely close.
+For example, it expects matches to be closer and closer the lower the average score is between the two competing teams, while matches between world-class teams are usually expected to be reasonably decisive unless their scores are extremely close.
 It’s also able to work with different types of score caps (like those seen on KOTH maps and in ESEA matches) and mercy rules.

-I update the rankings list weekly and make a post to accompany this, complete with charts for the previous week’s matches and analysis about what’s changed since the last update, plus score projections for upcoming matches.
+I update the rankings list weekly, usually on Tuesdays, and make a post to accompany this, complete with charts for the previous week’s matches and analysis about what’s changed regarding the pecking order since the last update.

 Overall this is a simplistic system whose only requirement is the availability of certain stats.
 Its judgements will never be as accurate as those that come from proper analysts with an expert eye who can point out real factors that decide what makes a team or player more capable than others.
 This system is just a broad brush and it makes more than its fair share of errors.
 Stats can only tell you so much in the quest to find out who’s really the best of the best.